W427697/Discord-/MIGRATION.md

 })
 ```

 This is no longer possible in SB 7.0, as story titles are parsed at build time.
+In SB 6, titles were mostly produced manually.
+Now that [CSF3 auto-title](#csf3-auto-title-improvements) is available, optimisations were made that constrain how `id` and `title` can be defined manually.

-Titles cannot depend on variables or functions, and cannot be dynamically computed even with local variables.
-All stories must have a static `title` property, or a static `component` property from which an automatic title will be derived.
+As a result, titles cannot depend on variables or functions, and cannot be dynamically computed (even with local variables).
+Stories must have a static `title` property, or a static `component` property used by the [CSF3 auto-title](#csf3-auto-title-improvements) feature to compute a title.

 Likewise, the `id` property must be statically defined.
 The URL defined for a story in the sidebar will be statically computed, so if you dynamically add an `id` through a function call like above, the story URL will not match the one in the sidebar and the story will be unreachable.